 May assist with outpatient discharges.

 Performs any other duties as requested. - Additional training required.
-Do not perform any volunteer duties that you have not been trained to perform. – No exceptions.
+You are not allowed to perform any volunteer tasks or duties that you have not been trained to perform. – No exceptions.

 EDUCATION, TRAINING, AND EXPERIENCE: (qualifications)